Arizona Sunshine: Plot

 The unnamed player character (voiced by Sky Soleil), awakes in a cave in an Arizona river valley.
 While exploring his surroundings and killing zombies he encounters, he finds a radio, turns it on and hears, among much static, something which sounds like a human voice.
 Searching for the source of the signal, the player encounters another radio with a stronger signal and comes to the conclusion that it is sent from a refinery which has been reinforced by the military.
 But when he reaches the refinery, he sees that it has been overrun by zombies.
 The player kills them all in a fit of rage and then has a breakdown.
 After staying the night in a safe room in the refinery, he continues the next morning, aimless and desperate.
 But after finding another radio, he notices that the signal is still there and is being sent from a town called Sunshine, Arizona.
 The player continues to the town and finally reaches the radio station, only to find out that no one in the station is alive and the signal is sent automatically.
 But when he screams his frustrations into the radio station microphone, someone answers him and tells him to wait outside, where he is rescued by a helicopter after withstanding a massive horde of zombies.

 Reception

 Arizona Sunshine received positive reviews for the PC version of the game, while the PlayStation 4 version received mixed reviews.
 On Metacritic, the game holds scores of 81/100 for the PC version (based on 5 reviews) and 63/100 for the PlayStation 4 version (based on 31 reviews).

+Remake

+Arizona Sunshine Remake received generally favorable reviews on both PC, Quest and PlayStation 5.
+On Metacritic, the game holds scores of 78/100 for the PS5 version (based on 12 reviews) and 80/100 for the Quest version (based on 5 reviews).